Basic Universal Gear

 - You need a clear line of sight between you and the target

 In a heavily wooded area, the chances of all this coming together are quite low.
-And as a fire starter, this is REALLY a last resort, you need HOURS of intense sun and dry conditions to make this happen.
+And as a fire starter, this is really a last resort, you need HOURS of intense sun and dry conditions to make this happen.
 I would suggest taking a mirror if you are hiking in the desert, or in an open or coastal area.
 In the woods, its usefulness is going to be restricted to keeping you well groomed.

 Mobile Phone: Another piece of TITWOTD.
 A cellular phone can be a very useful piece of survival equipment, as it can summon help…IF it works.
 Satellite phone are more reliable in the backcountry but are pricey.
-Most people’s cameras are their phones nowadays, so my advice is, bring the phone…but NEVER depend on mobile phones as a survival tool.
+Most people’s cameras are their phones nowadays, so ouradvice is, bring the phone…but NEVER depend on mobile phones as a survival tool.
 And stop checking the damn thing every 30 seconds!
 Instagram will be there when you get back.

 Medical kit: Packaged ‘red bag’ medical kits are available for purchase at any outdoor retailer.
 These are good choices for beginning hikers as they have most of the essentials.
-My advice is to use one when you start out, but as you develop your gear collection, discard the packaged medical kit and make up your own.
-I usually take a few roles of bandages, disinfectants, pain killers etc in a Ziploc bag.
+Our advice is to use one when you start out, but as you develop your gear collection, discard the packaged medical kit and make up your own.
+I usually take a few rolls of bandages, disinfectants, pain killers etc in a Ziploc bag.
 My multi-tool does everything shiny medical equipment does (except shine).

 Two other things about medical kits: